MediaMath/screenshooter/README.md

 Majority of the selenium wrapper methods rely on the idea that after clicking, or key pressing enter, it will cause a route change.
 Once the route has been changed, or a pop up is shown, a screenshot will be taken.
 If clicking on a certain element, or hitting enter, does not change the route please do not use one of the wrapper methods.
 If you do use a wrapper method on a non route changing element a screenshot will still be taken and duplicate images will exist in storage with different names.
 These would have to be manually deleted if they are unwanted.

 #####Testing
 Just to note, all tests have been done using OSX and have not be tested on any other Unix-like system or Windows.
-The saves module (specificly fsService) may also need some reworking in order to be functional on another Unix-like system or Windows.
+The saves module (specificly fs_service) may also need some reworking in order to be functional on another Unix-like system or Windows.

 ##History